What we seek in Fairfax tenants

 Our recommendation

-After the background check is reviewed we make a recommendation to the real estate investor based upon our experience as property managers in Fairfax and the information which we have verified.
+After the background check is reviewed we make a recommendation to the landlord based upon our experience as property managers in Fairfax and the information that we have verified.
 Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a helpful tool for anyone who hopes to review important real estate information about Fairfax and nearby communities.
-The Guide to Real Estate compiles information about what has sold and what is for sale, as well as a couple of surprising facts that you may not be aware of.
-Furthermore, our Guide highlights quite a few of the fundamentals of residing in Fairfax.
-As might be expected, most of this is useful for buyers and sellers, but property owners and tenants will probably also find these tools to be very eye-opening.
+Our Guide to Real Estate is a free resource for anyone who hopes to learn more about Fairfax and nearby areas.
+The Guide to Real Estate includes information regarding what has sold and what is on the market, as well as a few interesting facts that you might not know.
+Also, our Guide has quite a few of the elements of life in Fairfax.
+As might be expected, most of this is useful for buyers and sellers, but landlords and tenants might also find this information to be somewhat sobering.

 Our Broker Will Nesbitt